Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 Key institutional investors

-Sequoia Capital is Harvey's most consistent financial backer, having participated in the seed round and led or co-led every major round through the Series E. That level of continuity across five rounds is significant: it signals that Sequoia views Harvey as one of its highest-conviction bets in the legal AI category.
+Sequoia Capital is Harvey's most consistent financial backer, having joined at the seed stage, led the Series A and Series D, and co-led the March 2026 growth round.
+That continuity across the company's history signals that Sequoia views Harvey as one of its highest-conviction bets in the legal AI category.

-GIC, Singapore's sovereign wealth fund, co-led the March 2026 Series E. GIC has become an increasingly active late-stage technology investor across AI and enterprise software.
+GIC, Singapore's sovereign wealth fund, co-led the March 2026 growth round at an $11 billion valuation.
+GIC has become an increasingly active late-stage technology investor across AI and enterprise software.

 Conviction Partners and Elad Gil represent early-stage backers who have continued to participate through later rounds.